Occupations Associated with Asbestos and Mesothelioma Cancer

 Paper Mills

+Some of the workers at the most significant risk of exposure worked with boilers.
 Additionally, simple daily, routine maintenance of the machinery and equipment in paper mills placed workers at risk.
-For instance, every time a machine was cleaned or maintained, particles and dust would become airborne, containing asbestos fibers.
+For instance, particles and dust containing asbestos fibers would become airborne whenever a machine was cleaned or maintained.

-Lawsuits from former paper mill employees have ensued for several years, including one plaintiff, Henry Barabin, who won a $10 million lawsuit.
+Former paper mill employees have filed many lawsuits over asbestos exposure.
+One lawsuit involved plaintiff Henry Barabin, who won a $10 million jury award.
 He was diagnosed with mesothelioma after working at Crown Zellerbach Paper Mill for over 30 years.

 Railroad Workers

 The use of railroads and trains dates back several hundred years, and almost every railroad was built using asbestos.
-The use of asbestos during railroad work was common and exposed many workers and contractors.
+Asbestos prevented vital components, like brakes, from overheating and failing.

 Repair workers encountered asbestos fibers and dust whenever they did maintenance work.
 They risked inhaling asbestos fibers used in crates, brake linings, and clutches.